 Richard was born deep in the rainforest of Guyana, South America - his mothers country - and was raised in Northern Saskatchewan, Canada, where his father worked as a flying doctor for the remote settlements and the Indigenous peoples.

 At university Richard studied Biotechnology and Genetics and during this time started his career in music and music production.
 Since then he has produced albums and remixes for many artists including Simon Jaymes and Lady Ga Ga and is Musical Director to multiplatinum artists Marlon Roudette, Shakespeare Sister.
-He has toured with a host of artists including All Saints and Sugababes, Cathy Dennis and has supported Emeli Sande, The Chilli Peppers, Sting and Bob Dylan among others.
-Richard is currently working with Delena and continues to write music for film and television.
+He has toured with a host of artists including All Saints and Sugababes, Cathy Dennis and has supported Emeli Sande, The Chilli Peppers, Sting, Bob Dylan and Art Garfunkel among others.
+Richard continues to write music for iTunes playlists, film and television.

 In 2004 Richard began studying Family Systems Psychotherapy at Regent's School of Psychotherapy & Psychology.
 He was tutored in Family Systems Therapy founded by Bert Hellinger and trained under renowned systemic practitioners Judith Hemming, Jutta ten Herkel, Phillippa Lubbock, Richard Walstein and attended workshops by Bert Hellinger.
 He later organised workshops in the UK for Mark Wolynn, one of America’s leading Family Systems Practitioners.

-After performing with Marlon Roulette in Switzerland in 2014, Richard sustained an almost fatal injury whilst snowboarding.
+In 2014, Richard sustained an almost fatal injury whilst snowboarding.
 He ruptured two valves in his heart and needed open heart surgery.
-His recovery was scheduled to take four to six months but after six weeks he was back on tour.
+His recovery was scheduled to take four to six months but after six weeks he was back.
 This experience deepened his capacity in all areas of his work.

 Between tours Richard works in Systemic therapy with individuals, couples, families and groups throughout the UK, often assisted by Amanda Jayne, one of the worlds foremost Jikiden Reiki teachers.

-Richard lives in Kent with his wife, Diane and has three children.
-He keeps a flock of wild sheep on a small farm where he creates artistic furniture from wind fallen wood and records music.
+Richard lives in Kent with his wife, Diane and three children.
+He keeps a flock of wild sheep on a small farm.
 He continues to facilitate family systems constellation workshops and has recently taken a role with the Centre for Systemic Constellations in London to assist with their teacher training program.